jaineet17/ai-interview-agent/SOLUTION_NARRATIVE.md

 **Problem**: LLM calls sometimes failed or timed out, disrupting the interview flow.

-**Solution**: Implemented a robust error handling system with fallbacks at multiple levels, ensuring the interview can continue even when components fail.
+**Solution**: Implemented a comprehensive error handling system with multiple fallback mechanisms at different layers, ensuring the interview can continue even when components fail.

+### Challenge: Malformed JSON Parsing

+**Problem**: LLMs often generate JSON with syntax errors that standard parsers can't handle.

+**Solution**: Developed a sophisticated multi-stage JSON parsing system with specific fixes for common issues like missing quotes, unclosed brackets, and unquoted values.

+### Challenge: Ollama Service Integration

+**Problem**: The Ollama API could respond in different formats or be temporarily unavailable.

+**Solution**: Enhanced the health check system to handle various response formats and implemented tailored fallback responses that match the expected output structure.

 ### Challenge: Performance Optimization